 Actionable insights is a key outcome in which we can show that data science can bring about predictive analytics and later on prescriptive analytics, in which we can learn how to repeat a good outcome, or prevent a negative outcome.

-On top of that, you will need to visualise your findings accordingly, keeping it driven by your business questions.
-It is very important to be able to present your findings in such a way that is useful to your organisation, or else it would be pointless to your stakeholders.
+On top of that, you will need to visualize your findings accordingly, keeping it driven by your business questions.
+It is very important to be able to present your findings in such a way that is useful to your organization, or else it would be pointless to your stakeholders.

 In this process, technical skills only is not sufficient.
 One very important skill you need is to be able to tell a very clear and actionable story.
 If your presentation does not trigger actions in your audience, it means that your communication was not efficient.
 Remember that you will be presenting to an audience with no technical background, so the way you communicate the message is key.

 As mentioned, in this process, the key skills to have is beyond technical skills, and you will need strong business domain knowledge to present your findings in a way that can answer the business questions you set out to answer and translate into actionable steps to follow.

 Lastly, we cannot emphasize this enough, soft skills like presenting and communication skills, paired with a flair for reporting and writing skills will definitely help you in this stage of the project lifecycle.

 – Focus on Obtaining and Scrubbing the data

 – Explore, Model and Interpret the data to make sense of the data collected